semiprime/pygenda/README.md

 There are currently **lots of missing/incomplete features** as well as **bugs**.
 For a list of known issues, see: [known_issues.md](docs/known_issues.md).
-If you find any new bugs (or have any feature requests), please send them to: pygenda@semiprime.com.
+If you find any new bugs, please send them to: pygenda@semiprime.com.

 *However*, it currently has Week, Year and Todo Views that are functional enough that the author is now using Pygenda as his main agenda, so